2026 Zurich Classic of New Orleans odds, picks: Surprising predictions from golf model that's nailed 17 majors

 SportsLine's model simulated the Zurich Classic of New Orleans 2026 10,000 times and revealed its surprising early picks

-The 2026 Zurich Classic odds via FanDuel Sportsbook list the defending champions at +1800, which puts them tied for fourth on the PGA odds board behind brothers Alex and Matthew Fitzpatrick (+1000), Brooks Koepka and Shane Lowry (+1200) and Ryan Gerard and Sudarshan Yellamaraju (+1600).
+The 2026 Zurich Classic odds via FanDuel Sportsbook list the defending champions at +1800, which puts them tied for fourth on the PGA odds board with Ryan Gerard and Sudarshan Yellamaraju, behind brothers Alex and Matthew Fitzpatrick (+1000), Brooks Koepka and Shane Lowry (+1200) and Michael Thorbjornsen and Karl Vilips (+1600).
 Before locking in any 2026 Zurich Classic picks, be sure to see the golf predictions and projected leaderboard from the proven computer model at SportsLine.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.